 - Please inform us of any special requirements prior to your date of travel; such as dietary requirements, allergies, mobility and disability issues

-- Two guests travelling together are required to book a double bed cabin, unless a traveler books a ‘sole occupancy cabin’, meaning they will not share a room with another guest.
-For persons in a twin share cabin, please inform us if you are a male or female if this is not already clear from your first name – as we strive to allocate twin bed rooms with others of the same sex where possible, unless a male and female are travelling together in the same booking party.
+- Two guests travelling together are required to book a double bed cabin, unless a traveller books a ‘sole occupancy cabin’, meaning they will not share a room with another guest.
+For persons in a twin share cabin, please inform us if you are a male or female if this is not already clear from your first name – as we strive to allocate twin bedrooms with others of the same sex where possible unless a male and female are travelling together in the same booking party.
 Double or twin share rooming preferences are allocated on a first come, first served basis

 - A minimum of 48 hours’ notice is required to make amendments to prepaid tour components; including equipment hire, guided tours or course fees.
 No reimbursement will be offered if persons choose not to complete the tour as booked in its entirety, once the tour has commenced

 - SCUBA DIVING: All scuba divers booking a tour with Reef Encounter accept that they have read and agree to the ‘Scuba Divers Important Information Page‘, and therefore are aware of the age, medical and health restrictions governing all scuba activities within Australia and other information, terms and conditions of scuba diving with us